 - The website contains limited amounts of older video material that lacks subtitles.
 These videos were produced before 23 September 2018 and, under the directive, do not need to be adapted retroactively.
-Given the age of the material and the low level of its use, subtitling would give rise to a disproportionate burden for the organisation.

 - We also believe that providing audio descriptions of the videos in the form of separate audio files would give rise to a disproportionate burden for the organisation as this is a resource-intensive task given the size of the organisation and the insignificance of video material in the application process for the funding programmes, for example.

 - The project page https://bokslukaren.org and its downloadable material have been adapted for accessibility, except for the Icelandic, Northern Sami, Faeroese, and Greenlandic PDF files.
 Currently available software does not allow accessibility-adapted exports in these languages.